 You may enter as many times as you like, but only three poems per entry.

-To see previous winners and honorable mentions, you can download 2019 & 2020’s Spring issues.
-Just click the “Free Issues” menu item above.
+To see previous winners and honorable mentions, you can download any of the Spring issues drom the “Free Issues” menu item above.

 After writing poetry for over forty years, I’ve recently tried my hand at playwriting with some success.
 I’ve had seven one-acts produced off-off-Broadway in New York, and twenty other one-act plays produced across the country.

 As a lifelong poet, it’s been a rush to have other people “say” my words in these plays.
 And there is the real possibility of having an audience!